 Firehole River

 As it flows north, its first two significant sights are the Lone Star Geyser and the Kepler Cascades.
-The Cascades is a series of tiers that drop the Firehole River water over 100 feet into the Devil's Gorge.

 Then, the river moves into the Upper Geyser Basin, the home of Old Faithful Geyser and Inn.
-The iconic 1904 Old Faithful Inn is probably within 150 yards of the Firehole River.
+The iconic 1904 Old Faithful Inn is within 150 yards of the Firehole River.
 The geyser is even closer.

 In the picture on the right, you see Riverside Geyser erupting, and the spray and runoff end up in the Firehole River.
 Riverside Geyser's temperature is 201.2°F (94°C).
 And Riverside is only one of the geysers spilling hot water and minerals into the river.